Hajj and UmrahThe Ministry of Health of Saudi Arabia issue their requirements and recommendations for Hajj and Umrah annually

-Each year, in early summer, the Ministry of Health (MoH) of the Kingdom of Saudi Arabia (KSA) issues the requirements and recommendations for entry visas relevant to pilgrims and seasonal workers who intend to visit KSA during forthcoming Hajj and Umra season .
+Due to the large crowds, mass gatherings such as Hajj and Umrah are associated with unique health risks .
+Each year, in early summer, the Ministry of Health (MoH) of the Kingdom of Saudi Arabia (KSA) issues the requirements and recommendations for entry visas relevant to pilgrims and seasonal workers who intend to visit KSA during forthcoming Hajj and Umrah season .
 Requirements and recommendations may differ from year to year.

-Hajj, the annual pilgrimage to Makkah (Mecca), in the KSA occurs between the 8th and 12th day of the twelfth month of the Islamic calendar and is one of the largest mass gatherings in the world.
-Every year, approximately three million Muslims from around the world gather in Makkah .
-Umra is a shorter, non-compulsory pilgrimage for Muslims, which is performed as part of the Hajj ritual, but can also be undertaken at any time.
+Hajj, the annual pilgrimage to Makkah (Mecca) in KSA occurs between the 8th and 12th day of the twelfth month of the Islamic calendar and is one of the largest mass gatherings in the world.
+Approximate dates for the 2021 Hajj are 17-22 July .

-Pilgrims should also seek advice about the health risks for any travel that may be undertaken either before or following Hajj or Umra.
+Pilgrims should also seek advice about the health risks for any travel that may be undertaken either before or following Hajj or Umrah.
 Information on health risks for other destinations throughout the world can be found on the Country Information pages.

 Performing the rituals of Hajj is demanding and involves walking great distances usually in hot weather.
 Pilgrims should ensure that they are physically fit before travelling, and pilgrims with pre-existing medical conditions should discuss the suitability of travel with their doctor.
 If on prescribed medications, they should ensure they have a sufficient supply to cover their time abroad with some extra in case of delays, and carry a copy of their prescription.

-Pilgrims should identify in-country healthcare resources in advance of their trip, and ensure they have adequate travel insurance should they fall ill.
-Comprehensive travel insurance is essential for all aspects of the journey, and Sharia compliant travel insurance is available.
+Pilgrims should identify in-country healthcare resources in advance of their trip, and ensure they have adequate health insurance should they fall ill.
+Sharia compliant health insurance is available.

 All adults and children aged over two years should be given a single dose of the meningococcal ACWY vaccine either:

-The vaccine is also recommended for personal protection against groups A, C, W and Y meningococcal disease (see also recommended vaccines).
+This vaccine is also recommended for personal protection against groups A, C, W and Y meningococcal disease (see also recommended vaccines).

 All pilgrims should ensure that they are up-to-date with routine immunisations including measles, mumps and rubella (MMR) and diphtheria-tetanus-polio vaccine.

 A conjugated meningococcal ACWY vaccine is the preferred vaccine for all travellers because it not only protects against serious infection but also prevents vaccinated individuals from carrying the meningococcal bacteria and bringing it back with them.

 Public Health England (PHE) recommends conjugated meningococcal ACWY vaccine as the preferred vaccine in all instances.
-The vaccines currently available in the UK are Menveo® and Nimenrix®.
-Full details of meningococcal vaccines and schedules can be found in Immunisation against infectious disease (the ‘Green Book’) and the manufacturer’s Summary of Product Characteristics .
+Vaccines available in the UK are Menveo® and Nimenrix®.
+Full details of meningococcal vaccines and schedules can be found in Immunisation against infectious disease (the Green Book) and the manufacturers Summary of Product Characteristics .